bocajthomas/SE-Extended/pages/Home.md

-# SnapEnhance(Fork) Official Wiki
+# SE Extended Official Wiki

-## What is SnapEnhance?
+## What is SE Extended?
-SnapEnhance is module that improves your Snapchat experience by using the `Xposed framework`.
+SE Extended is fork from the original SnapEnhance app that improves your Snapchat experience by using the `Xposed framework`.

 ## How does it work?
-Snapenhance works by using `LSPosed` (Root), `LSPatch` (Non-Root)
+SE Extended works by using `LSPosed` (Root), `LSPatch` (Non-Root)

-## What are the different Tabs in SnapEnhance?
+## What are the different Tabs in SE-Extended?

-SnapEnhance is organized into different tabs to manage various functionalities:
+SE Extended is organized into different tabs to manage various functionalities:

-* **Home:** This tab provides an overview of SnapEnhance and allows you to manage its settings.
+* **Home:** This tab provides an overview of SE Extended and allows you to manage its settings.
-* **Features:** Here you can enable or disable the various enhancements SnapEnhance offers, E.g. `Bypass Screenshot Detection`,`Message Indicators`.
+* **Features:** Here you can enable or disable the various enhancements SE Extended offers, E.g. `Bypass Screenshot Detection`,`Message Indicators`.
 * **Tasks:** This section helps you manage your downloaded snaps and stories (if the feature is enabled).
-* **Social:** Manage your friends and groups within the SnapEnhance interface (if applicable).
+* **Social:** Manage your friends and groups within the SE Extended interface (if applicable).
 * **Scripts:** This tab allows you to manage scripts.
 (TODO: more info)

 ## Installation Guides